julianmak/NEMO-related/docs/compilation_notes/nemo37.rst

   export LIBRARY_PATH=$BD/install/lib:$LIBRARY_PATH
   export LD_LIBRARY_PATH=$BD/install/lib:$LD_LIBRARY_PATH

-Otherwise I have found the resulting libraries and binaries are not necessarily linked to the right ones (I have a few versions of libraries at different places as a result of the testing recorded here).
-You shouldn't need to do the above if the packages are forced to look at the right place, though the above may help.
+You shouldn't need to do the above if the packages are forced to look at the right place (e.g. via ``-L`` and/or ``-I`` flags with path to libraries and include files respectively).
+Not all of these are necessary depending on whether you choose to build/have static or dynamic libraries, and the ``LD_LIBRARY_PATH`` seems to sort out a lot of problems with linking libraries.

 On a Mac done through anaconda the above was not necessary.
 My understanding is that setting these variables might not actually do anything unless an option is